CMU-CREATE-Lab/timemachine-creator/README.txt

-Precompiled versions can be obtained [from here](http://wiki.gigapan.org/creating-time-machines).
+Precompiled versions can be obtained from here (http://wiki.gigapan.org/creating-time-machines).

-TO COMPILE:
+To compile:

 OS X:
 -----